 The good news is that I still like writing and I have now learned to shut out any distractions and just type.

 We all agree this is no easy process, but it is feasible.
 Do not give up.
 And remember to give yourself daily rewards for daily efforts that you make toward the completion of your work.
 Simple rewards such as "if I finish reading this article and summarize it by a specific time (which you predetermine), then I can have a break and do some leisure reading, watch the end of a game (no, not all of it!), or chat with a friend (keep it short, though).

 I can help you keep yourself highly invested and make this demanding journey more bearable and most importantly, I can help you cross the finish line.

-* By calling or sending an email today, you are already getting a step closer to completing your dissertation!
+* By sending an email today, you are already getting a step closer to completing your dissertation!
 Set up an appointment for your first consultation.
 It's free.
 It's worth a try.